wckdouglas/lab_notes/computing/README.md

 ssh {username}@lambcomp01.ccbb.utexas.edu
 ```

-If you need to download something from *lambcomp* to you local machine (e.g. the lab mac), you will do:
+If you need to download something from *lambcomp* to you local machine, you will do:

 ```
 scp {username}@lambcomp01.ccbb.utexas.edu:(full path to your file, starts with /stor) (where you want it to be on your computer)